Grey-headed fish eagle: Description

-A smallish to medium-sized but quite bulky fish eagle.
-Has a small bill, a small head on long neck, rounded tail and shortish legs with unfeathered tarsi and long talons.
-Wings aren't very long and wingtips reach less than halfway down tail.
+The grey-headed fish eagle is a smallish to medium-sized but quite bulky fish eagle, with a small bill, a small head on long neck, rounded tail and shortish legs with unfeathered tarsi and long talons.
+Wings are not very long and wingtips reach less than halfway down tail.
 Males and females are sexually dimorphic.
 The grey-headed fish eagle has a body length of 61–75 cm.
 Females are heavier than males at 2.3–2.7 kg compared to 1.6 kg.
 The tail measures between 23–28 cm and the tarsus 8.5–10 cm.
-The wingspan measure between 155–170 cm.
+The wingspan measures between 155 and 170 cm.

 Adults are grey-brown with a pale grey head and pale iris, belly and tail are white with the having a broad black subterminal band.
 Breast and neck are brown, with the wings on top dark brown with blacker primaries and below brown.
 Juveniles the head and neck are brown, greyer on the ides of throat, with buff supercilia and whitish streaks.
 The rest of the upperparts are darker brown, edged with grey and secondaries and tertials faintly barred.
 Tail black and white marbled with broader dark subterminal band and white tip.
 Belly and thighs white, while breast and flanks brown streaked with white.
 Iris is darker than adult.
 As juveniles mature subterminal band becomes more prominent, head becomes greyer and loses streaking becoming uniformly brown.

 Distribution and habitat

 The grey-headed fish eagle has a wide distribution (38˚ N to 6˚ S) that encompasses India and South-East Asia to Malaysia, Western Indonesia and Philippines.
 It is generally uncommon but can be rare or local.
-In North and East India it is found in Rajasthan, Uttar Pradesh, Bihar and Assam.
+In India, it occurs in Rajasthan, Uttar Pradesh, Bihar and Assam.
 It is uncommon in North and East Sri Lanka, rare and local in Nepal and uncommon and local in Bangladesh.
 It is rare and local in South Thailand and rare in Laos; scarce in Vietnam, Cambodia and Malaysia to Sumatra; very rare in Java and Sulawesi except for a small local population and scarce in Borneo and the Philippines.

-Habitat

-Grey-headed fish eagles live in lowland forest up to 1,500 m above sea-level.
-Their nests are close to bodies of water such as slow-moving rivers and streams, lakes, lagoons, reservoirs, marshes, swamps and coastal lagoons and estuaries.
-They are also known to frequent irrigation tanks in Sri Lanka, hence where their alternate English in Sri Lanka comes from.
+The grey-headed fish eagle inhabits lowland forest up to an elevation of 1500 m.
+It builds nests close to bodies of water such as slow-moving rivers and streams, lakes, lagoons, reservoirs, marshes, swamps and coastal lagoons and estuaries.
+It also frequents irrigation tanks in Sri Lanka.

 Ecology and behaviour

-It is a sedentary bird that can be solitary or occur in pairs.
+The grey-headed fish eagle is sedentary that can be solitary or occur in pairs.
 It is non-migratory.
 Juveniles disperse from the breeding areas, presumably in search of mates or another food source.
 The grey headed fish eagle spends much of its time perching upright on bare branches over water bodies, occasionally flying down to catch fish.
 Flight is heavy looking with sharp and full wing-beats on flattish wings.
-Spends little time in the air soaring possibly due to habitat it lives in and no other aerial displays have been described.